Qualifications Building Inspectors Should Have In QLD

-For example, inspectors are required to possess a Completed Residential Building Inspector licence.
+For example, inspectors are required to possess a Completed Residential Building Inspector license.

-To successfully acquire this, a trades person must meet several conditions.
+To successfully acquire this license, a tradesperson must meet several conditions.

-An applicant must provide evidence such as documents detailing where and when they worked, as well as 3 referees to support this.
+An applicant must provide evidence such as documents detailing where and when they worked, as well as 3 referees to support the documentation.

-To get a building inspection license, an applicant must have a certificate for a Completed Residential Building Inspector’s Course.
-An accredited provider must deliver this course.
+To get a building inspection license, an applicant must have a certificate for a Completed Residential Building Inspector’s Course from an accredited course provider.

 The course covers aspects of an inspection including the method, report writing, communication, relevant laws, liability as well as health and safety.

-Copies of technical qualifications such as the course certificate and a builder licence must be provided to the QBCC.
+Copies of technical qualifications such as the course certificate and a builder license must be provided to the QBCC.

-An inspector will be given their license within 6 to 8 weeks if they meet the requirements of the QBCC.
+Only then, will an inspector be given their license, if they meet the requirements of the QBCC.